Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on

 In the $\beta$-series models, $t_{*,0}$ systematically increases with decreasing $\muBcl$ while $t_{\rm SF}$ and $t_{\rm dest,H_2}$, have mild variations with $\muBcl$ for $\muBcl \gtrsim 2$, but all timescales become significantly longer in the magnetically critical and especially subcritical cases.
 For example, the model {\tt A2B05S4} has $t_{*,0} = 9.3\Myr$, $t_{\rm SF} = 12.0\Myr$, and $t_{\rm dest,H_2} = 17.3\Myr$ (see also Figure~\ref{f:hst}(g)).

-The depletion time $t_{\rm dep,0}$ systematically increases with increasing $\avircl$, with median values ranging over $58$--$260 \Myr$.
-The median depletion time also increases from $62$--$460 \Myr$ from unmagnetized to subcritically-magnetized models.
-The ratio $t_{\rm ff,0}/t_{\rm dep,0}$ is equivalent to the star formation efficiency per freefall time $\varepsilon_{\rm ff}$.
-For our models, the median value increases from 2\% to 8\% as $\avircl$ decreases, and from 1\% to 8\% as $\muBcl$ increases.
-We further discuss how our results on efficiency per free-fall time relate to theoretical models and observations in Section~\ref{s:epsff}.
+The depletion time $t_{\rm dep,0}$ systematically increases with increasing $\avircl$, with median values ranging over $58$--$255 \Myr$.
+The median depletion time also increases from $61$--$464 \Myr$ from unmagnetized to subcritically-magnetized models.
+The ratio $t_{\rm ff,0}/t_{\rm dep,0}$ is equivalent to the SFE per initial freefall time of the cloud (we shall introduce the notation $\eff$ for this ratio in Equation~\eqref{e:epsff_model}).
+For our models, the median value of $t_{\rm ff,0}/t_{\rm dep,0}$ increases from 1.8\% to 8.0\% as $\avircl$ decreases, and from 1.0\% to 7.7\% as $\muBcl$ increases.
+We further discuss how our results on efficiency per freefall time relate to theoretical models and observations in Section~\ref{s:epsff}.